samin20/UXCam-demo-app/README.md

 | ![Alt text](/screenshots/sc-1.png?raw=true "Add app key") | ![Alt text](/screenshots/sc-3.png?raw=true "Register") | ![Alt text](/screenshots/sc-5.png?raw=true "Conversation") |
 | - | - | - |

->This application does not have backend services and does not require UXCam account to run.
+>Note: This application does not have backend services and does not require UXCam account to run.
 However using the app in conjunction with UXCam **app key** will give better insight about how SDK works.

 ## Steps to run
 `yarn` or `npm install`